 Starting in the summer of 1940, Soviet authorities controlled Chişinău for one year.
 Over one thousand Jews were deported to Siberia, particularly Zionists and well-to-do business people.
 On July 16, 1941, German and Romanian troops arrived in the city.
 Hundreds of Jews were murdered in the following months, over 11,000 forced into the ghetto erected, and deported from there to Transnistrian camps.
 Only few Jews from Chişinău survived these camps.

-After the war, there were around 5,000 Jews in Chişinău.
+After the Second World War, however, thousands of those who had been evacuated before the war, returned to their home.
 In Soviet times, only one synagogue existed in the city, and Jewish life was suppressed, although the number of Jews living in Chişinău grew to 50,000 in 1970.
 In the 1970s, thousands of Jews emigrated, mostly to Israel.
 When Moldova declared its independence in 1991, approximately 35,000 Jews lived in the capital.

 Today, only a few thousand Jews remain.
 Since 1989, however, Jewish community life has again become more vibrant.
 This is also thanks to the support by Jewish aid organizations.
 Throughout the city, monuments and memorials serve as reminders of the once prosperous Jewish life in Chişinău – and of the darkest moments in the city’s Jewish history.

 Explore the rich Jewish history of Chişinău – we hope you will enjoy our AudioWalk!

 “This cemetery was demolished after the war when Soviet authorities were trying to destroy the memory of the Jews who lived in this town.
 Now there is a park on the spot, which has almost become part of the center of Chişinău.” – Boris Dorfman

 This monument commemorates the violent events during the antisemitic pogroms of 1903.